 The opening lines of The Pillow Book

 In summer, the night.
-It is of course delightful when the moon is out, but no less so on dark nights when countless fireflies mingle in flight, and charming indeed when just one or two flit by, emitting their gentle glow.
+It is of course delightful when the moon is out, but no less so on dark nights when countless fireflies mingle in flight, and charming indeed when just one or two flit by, emitting their soft glow.
 The falling rain, too, is delightful.

 In autumn, dusk.
 As the sun descends toward the ridges of the mountains, the crows wing swiftly back to their nests in groups of three or four or two.
 Even more delightful is the sight of a line of geese flying far overhead.
 Then, after the sun has set, the crying of insects and the sound of the wind have a charm that goes beyond words.

 In winter, early morning.
 The delight of falling snow goes without saying, along with the pleasure of the pure white frost.
-Or during a deep chill with neither snow nor frost, the hurried stirring of fires and rationing of hot coals seems ideally suited to the season.
-As the day wears on and the cold gradually loses its sting, the untended coals in the braziers become disagreeably coated with white ash.
+Or during a deep chill with neither snow nor frost, the hurried stirring of fires and rationing of hot coals seems perfectly suited to the season.
+As the day wears on and the cold gradually loses its sting, the untended coals in the braziers become disagreeably caked with white ash.